E2Former-V2: On-the-Fly Equivariant Attention with Linear Activation Memory: Abstract

 \section{Abstract}

 Equivariant Graph Neural Networks (EGNNs) have become a widely used approach for modeling 3D atomistic systems.
-However, mainstream architectures face critical scalability bottlenecks due to the explicit construction of geometric features or dense tensor products on \textit{every} edge.
-To overcome this, we introduce \textbf{E2Former-V2}, a scalable architecture that integrates algebraic sparsity with hardware-aware execution.
-We first propose \textbf{E}quivariant \textbf{A}xis-\textbf{A}ligned \textbf{S}parsification (EAAS).
-EAAS builds on Wigner-$6j$ convolution by exploiting an $\mathrm{SO}(3) \rightarrow \mathrm{SO}(2)$ change of basis to transform computationally expensive dense tensor contractions into efficient, sparse parity re-indexing operations.
-Building on this representation, we introduce \textbf{On-the-Fly Equivariant Attention}, a fully node-centric mechanism implemented via a custom fused Triton kernel.
-By eliminating materialized edge tensors and maximizing SRAM utilization, our kernel achieves a \textbf{20$\times$ improvement in TFLOPS} compared to standard implementations.
-Extensive experiments on the SPICE and OMol25 datasets demonstrate that E2Former-V2 maintains comparable predictive performance while notably accelerating inference.
-This work demonstrates that large equivariant transformers can be trained efficiently using widely accessible GPU platforms.
-The code is avalible at \url{https://github.com/IQuestLab/UBio-MolFM/tree/e2formerv2}.
+However, mainstream architectures face critical efficiency bottlenecks due to the explicit construction of geometric features or dense tensor products on \textit{every} edge.
+To overcome this, we introduce \textbf{E2Former-V2}, an efficient architecture that integrates algebraic sparsity with hardware-aware execution.
+We introduce \textbf{Equivariant Axis-Aligned Sparsification (EAAS)}, which leverages an $\mathrm{SO}(3)\!\rightarrow\!\mathrm{SO}(2)$ change of basis to convert dense Wigner-$6j$ tensor contractions into sparse, parity-based re-indexing operations.
+Building on this representation, we propose \textbf{On-the-Fly Equivariant Attention}, a fully node-centric mechanism implemented via a fused Triton kernel.
+By eliminating materialized edge tensors and maximizing SRAM utilization, our kernel achieves up to \textbf{20$\times$ higher TFLOPS} than standard implementations.
+Experiments on SPICE and OMol25 show that E2Former-V2 preserves predictive accuracy while substantially accelerating inference, demonstrating the practical feasibility of large equivariant transformers on commodity GPUs.
+Our released code can be found at \url{https://github.com/IQuestLab/UBio-MolFM/tree/main}